 Considering how easy these rewards are to earn and redeem, that’s a shame.
 In most cases, the only requirement to earn cash back is that you use your card to make a purchase.
 It’s as simple as that.
 And if you never want to pay interest (as you shouldn’t), you don’t have to either.
 All you need to do is pay your bill in full before it’s due and your rewards will be free.

 Most rewards credit cards offer points based on a percentage of your everyday spending – usually somewhere between 1 and 5%.
 However, certain cards also offer a sign-up bonus to customers who spend a certain amount of money on the card within a time period of a few months.
 Since sign-up bonuses can be worth anywhere from $100 – $500, and you earn them in addition to regular rewards, it’s easy to see how using a cash rewards credit card can be a lucrative endeavor.
+You can also look into great sign up bonuses right now with a free Chase Checking account!

 Featured Cash Back Credit Cards

-Different Types of Cash Rewards Cards
+Different Types of Cards

 It’s true that these offers can be highly profitable, but the big pay-off comes when you’re able to pick the optimal card for your needs and spending pattern.
 Although most cash rewards cards work the same way, several cards break the mold and offer unique perks and earning tiers.
 Here are a few of those unique cards, plus the most common types of cash rewards cards currently on the market: